The open library of products; "Let's make this product that we found the design for on Obrary."

 Creative Commons has easy to understand licenses.
 Some other licenses have long documents full of legalize that aren’t user friendly.
 Creative Commons is the now the most popular licenses for hardware and designs, so our hope is that CC will be more easily identified and understood by people.
 The Creative Commons license is about general IP and is not just for software or technology based hardware.

 Obrary was created by Eric and Scott.
-They are the founders of ProductGraph and provide Obrary as a resource for the community of makers.
+They provide Obrary as a resource for the community of makers.